acmiyaguchi/iyse4620-birdcall-distributions/app/src/lib/docs/FrontMatter.md

 {#if show}

-The observations are modeled as events drawn from a Poisson distribution with a mean $\theta$, where $\theta$ is a function that can be composed of elements such as features $X$ and random effects $\phi$.
+We model observations as events drawn from a Poisson distribution with mean $\theta$ where $\theta$ is the rate parameter composed of elements such as features $X$ and random effects $\phi$.
-We use a [conditional auto-regressive (CAR)][car] distribution to model spatial random effects (i.e. how strongly the results in one cell are correlated with the results in neighboring cells).
+We use a [conditional auto-regressive (CAR)][car] distribution to model spatial random effects (i.e., how strongly neighbors relate to each other).
-It is a special case of the multi-variate normal distribution where $W$ is an adjacency matrix that encodes neighborhood relationships and $\alpha$ is a scalar that controls the strength of the correlation between neighbors.
+It is a particular case of the multivariate normal distribution.
+$W$ is an adjacency matrix that encodes neighborhood relationships, and $\alpha$ is a scalar that controls the strength of the correlation between neighbors.

 $$
 \begin{equation}